oncai/ohif-viewer-xnat/README.md

 #### Disclaimer

-All these instructions will assume you are using a Unix system, the commands/package managers will be different if you are using Windows, and you might have to perform a little Googling to translate the commands.
-You could also join the brave new world of users using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and follow this guide to the letter on windows.
+All these instructions will assume you are using a Unix system, the commands will be different on windows systems.

 ## Setup